 - Hotel Indigo Glasgow: It’s hard to put your finger on what exactly to expect in an Indigo.
 One thing’s for sure, it’ll be colourful.
 The rooms at this lovely boutique hotel are nothing short of stylish, blending classic European elegance with bright modern motifs.
 Glasgow Central is a quick walk away.

-- Dakota Glasgow: One of the top luxury properties in Central Glasgow, this 4-star hotel stuns with dark rich decor straddling the line between classic & modern elegance.
+- Dakota Glasgow: One of the top luxury properties in the central city, this 4-star hotel stuns with dark rich decor straddling the line between classic & modern elegance.
 As striking as the rooms are, it’s impossible to ignore the brilliance of the on-site brasserie, The Grill, specializing in contemporary British seafood, classic cocktails & wine.

-No gathering place in Glasgow is more famous than George Square.
+No gathering place in Scotland’s biggest city is more famous than George Square.
 Dating back to the late-18th century, George Square is the unofficial centre of the city and the most handsome of the six-pack of central Glasgow squares.

 Choosing this area as your number one pick for where to stay in Glasgow is a boon for travellers, not just marvelling at the square’s beauty, but for indulging in all that Scotland’s biggest city has to offer.